Correcting errors in previous tax years

 • Employment allowance figures

-An EPS would include this information, rather than an FPS.
+An EPS includes this information, rather than an FPS.
 You can't submit a supplementary EPS in Sage Payroll.
-Instead, you should use the HMRC's basic tools.
-For more information, read Basic PAYE tools user guide.
+Instead, use the HMRC's basic tools.
+For more information, read their Basic PAYE tools user guide at gov.uk.

 Steps to duplicate